 International Education Week

-Spearheaded by the Glavin Office of International Programs, International Education Week is an annual initiative that promotes internatil understanding and builds support for international education and exchange.
+Spearheaded by the Glavin Office of Multicultural and International Education, International Education Week is an annual initiative that promotes international understanding and builds support for international education and exchange.

 A Babson tradition!
 At the end of the fall semester before final exams, Trim Dining Hall opens for an evening of breakfast for all current students - served by our very own faculty and staff.